 about michelle macland-hambleton, registered social worker in russell, ottawa, ontario

-Unable to accept new clients at this time.
+Accepting new clients at this time.

 Specialties: neurodiversity, pathological demand avoidance, later-diagnosed teenagers and adults, life transitions, understanding and navigating new diagnoses, family and relational dynamics, attachment issues, and parent/caregiver supports.